The-going/evlproject/content/overview/_index.md

 {{% /mixedgrid-small %}}

 {{% mixedgrid-small src="/images/cloc-evl-vs-xenomai.png" %}} >
-> **Comparing Cobalt and the EVL core footprints.** These figures compare Xenomai 3.1 with EVL for kernel v5.7-rc5.
-The drastic reduction of the code footprint EVL shows is mainly due to focusing on a simpler yet flexible [feature set]({{< relref "core/_index.md#evl-core-elements" >}}) and reusing the [common driver model]({{< relref "core/oob-drivers/_index.md" >}}).
+> **Comparing Xenomai 3 Cobalt and Xenomai 4 EVL core footprints.** These figures compare Cobalt 3.1 with the EVL core for kernel v5.7-rc5.
+The drastic reduction of the code footprint the EVL core shows is mainly due to focusing on a simpler yet flexible [feature set]({{< relref "core/_index.md#evl-core-elements" >}}) and reusing the [common driver model]({{< relref "core/oob-drivers/_index.md" >}}).
 Besides, most of